deivisonisidoro/api-solid/README.md

 # api-solid

-This is a project where I'm studying a little about SOLID
+This is a project where I'm studying a little about SOLID, this application create a user and send an email

 ## Setup